marty777/ponderthis/2023/02/README.md

 	in the same column.
 If a move would reduce the number of threats to the queen add it to a list of candidate moves.
 	3. Order the list of candidate moves by *reduction in threats* (i.e. the number of threats against the current queen position minus the number of threats if the queen were to be moved)
-	4. For each move on the ordered candidate move list check if it results in board position that has been previously seen.
+	4. For each move on the ordered candidate move list check if it results in a board position that has been previously seen.
 If not, perform the move and return to the top of the loop.
 	5. If no candidate moves are available that produce a previously unseen board position, this attempt at an *n*-queen solution has failed and can be restarted with a new random initial queen arrangement.